nektra/Deviare-InProc/Readme.md

 It also does a dynamic discovery of needed apis in order to eliminate *NTDLL.DLL* static binding when used in an application or dll.
-This allows developers to use the library, for e.g., in custom dll's that will be injected in non-initialized processes that ware launched in a suspended state.
+This allows developers to use the library, for e.g., in custom dll's that will be injected in non-initialized processes that were launched in a suspended state.

-The C ApiHook sample provided with this package was also modified in order to demostrate how to build an executable with minimal imported api's.
+The C ApiHook sample provided with this package was also modified in order to demonstrate how to build an executable with minimal imported api's.
 Because Visual Studio's compiler & linker inserts undesired Microsoft's specific code and data, the sample contains some hacks and modified compiler switches to circumvent this behavior.